AviatrixSystems/Docs/HowTos/S2C_GW_JuniperSRX.rst

   Remote Subnet                     10.0.2.0/16 (On-Prem Private Network CIDR) Local Subnet                      10.1.2.0/24 (VPC-multicloudvpc1 private subnet)
 ===============================     =================================================================
-1.3 Go to **site2cloud** page.
-From site2cloud connection table, select the connection created above (e.g. avx-SRX-S2C).
+1.3 Go to the **site2cloud** page.
+From the site2cloud connection table, select the connection created above (e.g. avx-SRX-S2C).
-     - Select **Generic** from **Vendor** drop down list
+     - Select **Generic** from the **Vendor** drop down list.
-     - Click **Download Configuration** button to download the SRX site2cloud configuration
+     - Click the **Download Configuration** button to download the SRX site2cloud configuration.
-     - Save the configuration file as a reference for configuring your Juniper SRX
+     - Save the configuration file as a reference for configuring your Juniper SRX.
      |image2|

-     The following is a SRX sample configuration based on the site2cloud configuration above.
+     The following is an SRX sample configuration based on the site2cloud configuration above.

      |image3|